Karmidzhanov/Groupwork/INSTALL.md

 Access the app at:
 limitless-craig-2971.kerokuapp.com

-* Create a new user via the "New User" link
+* Admins may create all new users.
-* Designate the type of user via the "Admin" checkbox.
-Cadets leave the box unchecked.
+* When creating users, Admin checks the "Is Staff" checkbox to designate a new user as Admin.
+Leave the box unchecked for cadets.